iokinpardo/InteractiveAvatarNextJSDemo/README.md

 - When the page loads it automatically fetches a token, initializes `StreamingAvatar`, attaches SDK event listeners, and transitions to the connected state once media is ready.
 - If voice chat fails to start (permissions or device issues), a warning banner explains the issue and offers a retry button; retries only affect voice chat, not the avatar session.
-- User and avatar utterances stream into the transcript view, which groups consecutive text from the same speaker for readability and autoscrolls to the latest message.
+- User and avatar utterances continue to stream through context, so custom dashboards can render transcripts even though the default UI omits them for a cleaner look.
-- The video canvas displays connection quality and exposes a close button that stops the avatar gracefully by calling `stopAvatar`.
+- The video canvas displays connection quality and webhook overlays while keeping the chrome minimal—no stop button or auxiliary controls appear by default.
 - Optional UI pieces—`AvatarControls`, `AudioInput`, and `TextInput`—let you toggle voice/text chat, mute or unmute the microphone, and send scripted prompts (async/sync talk or repeat tasks).
 - The `useVoiceChat`, `useInterrupt`, and `useConversationState` hooks expose imperative helpers for microphone control, cutting off avatar speech, and driving listening indicators in custom UIs.
 - All session state—stream handles, voice chat flags, message history, and connection quality—lives inside `StreamingAvatarProvider`, so any component can consume it via the context hooks.